 In psychology, it is common to perform studies with small numbers of participants – 10 per experimental condition is usually cited as a minimum, which means that between 20 and 40 participants becomes the norm.
 Many kinds of failure to replicate are due to what statisticians tend to call ‘basic errors’, such as using an inappropriate statistical test.
 I discuss this elsewhere in this blog.

 In this blog I have tended to argue for applying the simplest possible experimental designs (2 × 2 contingency tests, for example) over multivariate regression algorithms which may work, but are treated as ‘black boxes’ by almost all who use them.
 Such algorithms may ‘over fit’ data, i.e. they match the data more closely than is mathematically justified.
+But more importantly, they (and the assumptions underpinning them) are not transparent to their users.

 I argue that if you don’t understand how your results were derived, you are taking them on faith.